Skip to content

 Advantages and Disadvantages

 However, a 95% mortgage does come with a number of potential pitfalls and challenges, which is why it is important to understand how they work and if it is right for you.
-Below we’ve listed the advantages and disadvantages of opting for a 95% mortgage
+Below we’ve listed the advantages and disadvantages of opting for this type of mortgage

 AdvantagesDisadvantages